 Besides his involvement in national and European research projects, Holger Gerdes works on service and framework contracts for a variety of public authorities.
 For instance, he provided support to the European Commission's Directorate-General for Research and Innovation on future research & innovation policies for bio-based products.
-He supports the European Environment Agency (EEA) in the context of Ecologic Institute's activities in the European Topic Centre on Biological Diversity (ETC/BD), focusing on tasks related to ecosystem assessments and natural capital accounting.
+He supported the European Environment Agency (EEA) in the context of Ecologic Institute's activities in the European Topic Centre on Biological Diversity (ETC/BD), focusing on tasks related to ecosystem assessments and natural capital accounting.
 For the European Commission's Directorate-General for the Environment, he contributed to the assessment of the Economic Benefits of the Natura 2000 Network.
 For the EU's Committee of the Regions (CoR), he carried out studies on 'Multilevel Governance of our Natural Capital' and 'Implementation of Natura 2000 and the Habitats and Birds Directives'.

 Holger Gerdes is actively involved in communication and education activities in the area of environmental and resource economics.
 Since 2010, he has supported the Zürich-Basel Plant Science Center (Switzerland) in the design of a PhD course on evidence-based policy-making for which he develops student assignments on topics related to the valuation of natural capital.
 He has also prepared and taught seminars at the Humboldt Universität zu Berlin (Germany) in the context of a course on ecosystem services and land use.